Building a Home Lab Server in 2022

 PM9A3 comes without a heatsink.
 I do not know if there is any need.
 I purchased an ICY BOX IB-M2HS-1001 heatsink and using them.

 I actually initally installed a GPU but then decided to keep the GPU on my PC, so I did not install any other video card at the moment.

 The mainboard has 2x 10G network ports provided by a Broadcom chip.
 I was initially planning to use another network adapter, but then decided to use only the onboard one.

 Case: Corsair 275R Airflow

 I do not care much about the case.
 I do not need any 5.25" or 3.5" support, and I only care if it has a reasonably open design.
 It seemed this model fits my requirements, and it is not expensive.
 It supports 165mm CPU cooler height, 140mm fan at front and 120mm fan at the back.
 It also supports 140mm fans at top but over the RAM slots only 120mm can be used with the RAM modules I am using.
 It is a bit large, but it is the minimum size I could find supporting these cooling options.
 It has a glass side panel, unnecessary but a nice touch.
-The case also has a magnetic dust filter on top, which is a nice idea.
+The case also has a magnetic dust filter on top and at front, which is a nice idea.

 Power Supply: Seasonic Prime TX-1000

 I do not know much about the power supply brands, but it seems Seasonic is a well-known brand.
 This particular power supply is also a bit expensive comparing to alternatives.
 1000W might be a bit too much but running power supply with a minimum possible load is a good thing.
-I calculated the maximum power the server may consume at the moment is a little over 500W.
+I calculated the maximum power the server may consume (using a reasonable GPU) is a little over 500W.